Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Related works

-Quite recently, the trend of CNN-based matching frameworks started to be transferred to 3D domains.
-Wei \textit{et al.} \cite{wei2016dense} proposed using deep convolutional neural network to train a feature descriptor for correspondence of non-rigid shapes.
-Yi \textit{et al.} \cite{yi2016syncspeccnn} developed SyncSpecCNN by adapting the idea of graph convolutions on the spectral domain in order to achieve semantic segmentations of 3D shapes.
-Masci \textit{et al.} \cite{Masci_2015_ICCV_Workshops} proposed a geodesic convolutional neural networks (GCNN) as a generalization of CNN to Riemannian manifolds based on geodesic local patches.
+Under the umbrella term, \textit{geometric deep learning}, there are many recent approaches that attempt to extend the tremendous success of CNNs to 3D geometric data analysis. \cite{wei2016dense} proposed using a CNN to train a feature descriptor for finding correspondences between non-rigid shapes. \cite{yi2016syncspeccnn} developed SyncSpecCNN by adapting the idea of graph convolutions on the spectral domain in order to achieve semantic segmentations of 3D shapes. \cite{guo20153d} firstly extracted traditional shape features by converting 3D data into vector, and learned a compact representation for mesh labeling. \cite{Masci_2015_ICCV_Workshops} proposed a geodesic convolutional neural networks (GCNN) as a generalization of CNN to Riemannian manifolds based on geodesic local patches.
 Using the polar coordinate system defined on each geodesic patch, the local features are extracted and passed through a cascade of filters and operators.
 The matching error can be minimized by optimizing the coefficients of the filters and the combination weights of the operators respectively.
-Based on the GCNN, Boscaini \textit{et al.} \cite{boscaini2016learning} constructed an anisotropic convolutional neural networks (ACNN) to further improve the matching performance of GCNN through the development of a patch operator using anisotropic heat kernels.
+Building upon the GCNN, \cite{boscaini2016learning} constructed an anisotropic convolutional neural networks (ACNN) to further improve the matching performance of GCNN through the development of a patch operator using anisotropic kernels.
+More recently, \cite{verma2018feastnet} proposed a more advanced trainable parametrization scheme of the local neighborhood structure to improve kernels for correspondence learning.